conniec218/hoth-7-api-workshop/README.md

 And that's all :) As we can see, our job is made A LOT easier by using Google Maps' API.
 Instead of building a map or hardcoding everything ourselves, by using Google's API, we were able to include all the functionality of Google Maps into simple, readable code.

 ## Something extra :)
 Let's see if we can spice up our webpage *even more* by adding another Maps object: StreetView!
+Documentation here: https://developers.google.com/maps/documentation/javascript/reference/street-view

 Let's say we want to embed a StreetView object in our webpage, right underneath the map we already have.
 We want to have it so that clicking on an icon on our original Map shifts the StreetView to the location that we just clicked.